Murlidhar Mohol

-Murlidhar Kisan Mohol is an Indian politician and a member of the Bharatiya Janata Party (BJP).
+Murlidhar Kisan Mohol (born 9 November 1974) is an Indian politician and a member of the Bharatiya Janata Party (BJP).
 He was elected as the Member of Parliament (MP) for the Pune Lok Sabha constituency in the 2024 Indian general election.
 Despite being a first-term MP, he was appointed as the Minister of State for Cooperation and Civil Aviation in the Indian central government.
 Previously, Mohol served as the Mayor of Pune from November 2019 to March 2022.

 Early life

 Murlidhar Kisan Mohol was born in Mulshi taluka.
 In 1975, his family moved to Pune, settling in Kothrud.
-Coming from a family of wrestlers, Mohol took up wrestling during his school years and pursued formal training in Kolhapur while continuing his education.
-He holds a Bachelor of Arts degree from Shivaji University.
+Coming from a family of wrestlers, Mohol took up wrestling during his school years and pursued formal training in Kolhapur while continuing his education with his close friend Pravin Tarde.He holds a Bachelor of Arts degree from Shivaji University.
 At the age of 12, he joined as a member of the Rashtriya Swayamsevak Sangh (RSS), a nationalist social volunteer organisation and laying the foundation for his political career.
 After completing his education in 1996, Mohol became actively involved in politics with the Bharatiya Janata Party (BJP), rising through the ranks to become the chief of the Bharatiya Janata Yuva Morcha (BJYM) for Pune.